-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-No It is not standard for leases in Poland to contain a tenant's covenant to comply with all legal obligations or statutory requirements.
+If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?

+It is not standard for leases in Poland to contain a tenant's covenant to comply with all legal obligations or statutory requirements.

 However, tenants would have to comply with any mandatory regulations or governmental legislation which come into force, which apply to tenants and existing leases.

-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 There is often a widely-drafted list of services, enabling landlords to charge for additional services provided in accordance with the principles of good estate management.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease.

 If the property has defects that limit its suitability for the permitted use, the tenant may require a proportionate rent reduction until the defect is remedied.
 Whether COVID-19 or its consequences constitute a "defect" would have to be reviewed on a case-by-case basis.

-On 31 March 2020 the Polish Parliament passed an amendment to the Act on special solutions related to preventing, counteracting and fighting COVID-19, other infectious diseases and emergencies caused by them and some other acts (" Amendment ").
+On 31 March 2020 the Polish Parliament passed an amendment to the Act on special solutions related to preventing, counteracting and fighting COVID-19, other infectious diseases and emergencies caused by them and some other acts ("Amendment").
 According to the Amendment, during the period in which tenant's activities in a retail facility with retail space of over 2,000 m2 have been prohibited, mutual obligations of the parties to the lease, tenancy or other similar agreements under which the retail space is let for use, will expire (including tenants' obligation to pay the rent).
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-Yes It is standard for retail leases.
+It is standard for retail leases.

 If the tenant is in breach it gives rise to a landlord right of termination.

 The Amendment, referred to in the answer to question 3 above, provides that leases generally may not be terminated by the landlord until 30 June 2020.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-Yes, possibly.
-Under certain circumstances, the parties may claim that the coronavirus is a force majeure event, if it influences the ability of the parties to perform their obligations under the lease.
+Could the parties claim that COVID-19 is a force Yes, possibly.
+5 majeure event which excuses the parties from Under certain circumstances, the parties may claim that the coronavirus is a force majeure event, if performing the lease obligations? it influences the ability of the parties to perform their obligations under the lease.
 For example, the tenant may be able to suspend the rent if property is inaccessible due to a force majeure event (e.g. governmental acts).
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is Yes, possibly.
+6 frustrated by COVID-19?
 Under the Polish Civil Code, if a lease obligation is impossible to perform due to circumstances for which neither party is liable, the obligation will expire.
-7 Do landlords and tenants commonly obtain business interruption insurance?
-Yes However, this is not specifically required under the terms of the lease.
+Do landlords and tenants commonly obtain Yes business interruption insurance?
+However, this is not specifically required under the terms of the lease.
 It is usual for landlords to obtain loss of rent insurance.